 If possible, please vote your shares using the Internet instructions found in the Notice.
 Alternatively, you may request a printed copy of the proxy materials and mark, sign, date and mail your proxy form in the postage-paid envelope that will be provided.
-Voting by any of these methods will not limit your right to vote in person at the annual general meeting.
-Under New York Stock Exchange rules, if you hold your shares in "street" name through a brokerage account, your broker will NOT be able to vote your shares on non-routine matters being considered at the annual general meeting unless you have given instructions to your broker prior to the meeting on how to vote your shares.
+Voting by any of these methods will not limit your right to vote virtually at the Annual General Meeting.
+Under New York Stock Exchange rules, if you hold your shares in "street" name through a brokerage account, your broker will NOT be able to vote your shares on non-routine matters being considered at the Annual General Meeting unless you have given instructions to your broker prior to the meeting on how to vote your shares.
 Proposals 1 and 3 are not considered routine matters under New York Stock Exchange rules.
 This means that you must give specific voting instructions to your broker on how to vote your shares so that your vote can be counted.